America agreed to a possible deal of 35 million dollars with the Lebanese army

 The United States on Tuesday agreed to the possible sale of high mobility multi-purpose vehicles (HMMWV) to Lebanon; A transaction whose value is estimated at nearly 35 million dollars.

 According to Isna, Lebanon initially requested to purchase 50 HMMWVs, but then added a request for 90 more and the total number reached 140.
-Pentagon announced that the value of this deal is about 34.5 million dollars.
+Peagon announced that the value of this deal is about 34.5 million dollars.

 end of message